 A slice of the South of France in the heart of Sydney, Martinez boasts a sizable open-air terrace bar with Harbour Bridge views and a pretty dining room splashed with pink decor and lush indoor plants.

-The menu here spans the Mediterranean so there's a significant focus on seafood, with standouts like crumpets with poached spanner crab, caviar-topped fried quail, vibrant fruits de mer platters, and whole market fish.
+The menu here spans the Mediterranean, so there's a significant focus on seafood, with standouts like poached spanner crab tagliatelle, fried kimchi and gruyère ‘mac and cheese’, vibrant fruits de mer platters, and whole market fish—perfect for breezy lunches outside in the sunshine.

 Bouillon L'Entrecôte